Isaacdelly/Plutus/README.md

 >Unable to connect to API after several attempts<br>
 >Retrying in 30 seconds

 This program queries Block Explorer API for wallet balances making a HTTP request necessary for complete operation.
-If connection to the API is found to be unresponsive (failing to return a 200 HTTP status) the program will pause for 5 seconds and attempt to restart operaton.
+If connection to the API is found to be unresponsive (failing to return a 200 HTTP status) the program will pause for 5 seconds and attempt to continue.

 If you are receiving a lot of errors, visit <a href="https://blockexplorer.com/">Blockexplorer.com</a> to see if their API might be down.

 This program also responds to 429 HTTP responses because of the high frequency of server requests.
-When a 429 is encountered, the program will attempt to restart operaton.
-If several 429's are received repeatedly, the user will get the result `Unable to connect to API after several attempts` and will be forced to wait 30 seconds.
+When a 429 is encountered, the program will continue without giving an error.
+However, if several 429's are received consecutively, the user will get the result `Unable to connect to API after several attempts` and will be forced to wait 30 seconds until the program continues again.

 #